-Housatonic is a student-centered institution and is a national Achieving the Dream institution.
+Housatonic is a student-centered, Achieving the Dream Leader College and among the ASPEN top 150 community colleges.
 The college strives to provide high quality, accessible instructional and student services within an environment of mutual respect among faculty, staff, and students.
 These services are provided through an open-door admissions policy at affordable cost in a variety of settings and through a variety of teaching methods and approaches.

-Special support services responding to student and community needs include disabilities support services, career and transfer counseling, academic support and tutoring, library facilities and instruction, English as a Second Language programming, and an array of student clubs and activities
+Special support services responding to student and community needs include disabilities support services, career and transfer counseling, academic support and tutoring, library facilities and instruction, English as a Second Language programming, and an array of student clubs and activities.